TheDarrenJoseph/ARQ-Rust/bugs.md

 When dropping non-area containers such as a bag, this behavior prevents you from picking it back up without removing the items inside first, or dropping another item in the same space

+Fix notes:
+We now check if the "Floor" area contains a single fixed-in-place container before attempting to auto-open it. e.g:
+1. A "Floor" container with a single fixed "Chest" -> Auto-opens into the "Chest"
+2. A "Floor" container with a single moveable "Bag" -> Shows the "Floor" contents